Comfy-Org/comfy-cli/README.md

 `comfy install`

-This command will download and set up the latest version of ComfyUI on your system.
-If you run in in a ComfyUI repo that has already been setup.
+This command will download and set up the latest version of ComfyUI and ComfyUI-Manager on your system.
+If you run in a ComfyUI repo that has already been setup.
 The command will simply update the comfy.yaml file to reflect the local setup

+  * `comfy install --skip-manager`: Install ComfyUI without ComfyUI-Manager.
+  * `comfy install --workspace=<path>`: Install ComfyUI into `<path>/ComfyUI`.

 ### Managing Packages